 Malicious Software: This includes seemingly harmless pop-ups to full blown attacks on your system that can embed in your registry and record all your keystrokes to a remote server!
 The new wave – rogue-ware!

 Sure you have a firewall and security software in place, but when’s the last time you checked for Malware, ran a full system scan or cleaned out your cookies and did a registry check?
 You’ll be amazed at the junk that collects on your hard drive.
+That’s why installing OT/ICS cybersecurity solution providers is the best option as it cleans up the junk completely and also protects the system from virus attacks.

 Here is a list of tips to help you avoid becoming a victim of slimy cyber thugs: